pumperknickle/AwesomeDictionary/README.md

 - Equality "short circuit".
 6. Codable
 - Easily serializable to and from JSON and other encodings.
-7. Merge Functionality
+7. Merge
-- Efficiently merge two dictionaries, where runtime is O(m + n) where m and n are the number of nodes for both dictionaries.
+- Merge two dictionaries, where runtime is O(m + n) where m and n are the number of nodes for both dictionaries.

 ## Installation